j-tseng/junkSort.AI/README.md

 ### Phases of the Project

+- [ ] PART 1: Image recognition
-- [x] JUNE 20: Image recognition - API design choice
+	- [x] API design choice --> TensorFlow, Inception
+	- [ ] Optimizing model to recognize more objects and with higher accuracy
+- [ ] PART 2: Categorisation
+	- [x] Write code for layer between labeling and output to categorize objects as recyclable, compostable, or trash
-- [ ] JUNE 25: Categorisation into Compostable, Recyclable, Garbage - incl. improvements to classifier
+	- [ ] Develop item lists to use for categorisation
+- [ ] PART 3: App Design
+	- [x] Decide on operating system --> Android
+	- [x] Test on device for minimum viable product  --> Works but classification is weak
-- [ ] JUNE 27: UI design
+	- [ ] Improve on User Interface design
-- [ ] JUNE 29: Wrap up and presentation
+- [ ] PART 4: Wrap up and presentation

 ### Track our progress!